Nozomi's mission to Mars

-The Principal Investigators for the TPA project are Drs.
+The Principal Investigators for the TPA project are Messrs.
 Andrew Yau and Greg Garbe of the University of Calgary.
 This project represents Canada's first interplanetary mission and was sponsored by Japan's Institute of Space and Astronautical Sciences with instrumentation from Canada, Japan, Sweden, Germany, and the United States.
 Participation in this mission was to provide Canadian researchers with the data from all the other experiments on Nozomi.

 TPA is designed to measure the lowest energy particles and gases, providing information which is considered vital to understanding the origin and composition of Martian atmosphere.
 The instrument consisted of a sensor mounted at the end of a boom, and a central computer inside the spacecraft.
 Once in orbit around Mars, the boom was to be extended, allowing the sensor to operate without interference from the spacecraft.